Faruk Begolli

-Faruk Begolli (14 February 1944 – 23 August 2007), was a prominent Kosovo Albanian actor.
+Faruk Begolli (14 February 1944 – 22 August 2007), was a prominent Yugoslavian and Kosovan actor.

+Early life

-He attended high school in Pristina and graduated from the Academy of Film in Belgrade (1966).
+Begolli attended high school in Pristina and graduated from the Academy of Film in Belgrade in 1966.

+Career

 Begolli played in more than 60 films, starting with Veljko Bulajić's Pogled u zenicu Sunca (1966).
 He cooperated with director Puriša Đorđević in his films Podne (Noon), Jutro (The Morning), and San (The Dream), and his notable roles include Bitka na Neretvi, Čuvar plaže u zimskom periodu and Derviš i Smrt (The Dervish and Death).

+His last major lead role was in Ekrem Kryeziu's Dashuria e Bjeshkëve të Nemuna (The Love of the Accursed Mountains, 1997), and his last appearance was in Etjet e Kosovës (Kosovo's Thirsts, 2006), for which he co-wrote the script.